4 Steps to Improve Project Stakeholder Engagement

 • Marketing and Sales Teams: Often involved in projects that affect the market positioning or sales strategies.

-Recognizing External Project Stakeholders
+2. External Stakeholders

 External stakeholders are not part of the organization but are significantly impacted by the project or have a substantial effect on it.
 These include: